albertan017/LLM4Decompile/decompile-eval/README.md

+## Updates
-[2023-05-16]: Please use ``decompile-eval-executable-gcc-obj.json``.
+* [2023-05-16]: Please use ``decompile-eval-executable-gcc-obj.json``.
 The source codes are compiled into executable binaries and disassembled into assembly instructions.

 Data are stored in ``decompile-eval.json``, using JSON list format.
 There are 164*4 (O0, O1, O2, O3) samples, each with five keys: